celebrater46/reaper_preset_organizer/readme.txt

 Git clone this project.
 If you don't have git, download the ZIP from my website.
 However, the version may be slightly older. https://enin-world.sakura.ne.jp/files/app/python/reaper_preset_organizer.zip

 Delete the .sample at the end of target_path.ini.sample and insert the directory of the preset configuration file.
-If you haven't made any changes to the location of the presets, they will probably be somewhere like C:/Users/<#username>/AppData/Roaming/Reaper/presets/.
-Make sure to include a slash at the end.
-If you don't, it will cause a bug.
+If you haven't made any changes to the location of the presets, they will probably be somewhere like "C:\Users\<#username>\AppData\Roaming\Reaper\presets".
 Delete the .sample at the end of target_files.ini.sample and insert the file names you want to automatically sort, including their extensions.
 One file name per line.
 Right-click "reaper_preset_organizer.py " and run it from Python, and the target preset files will be sorted automatically.
 A backup file will be created in the backup folder, but we will not provide compensation if the process fails, so please back up any important files yourself.
 It is convenient to always set up py files so that you can run them just by double-clicking them.